 Einstein’s dynamic curriculum offers its students the ability to combine a solid foundation in the biomedical and population health sciences and rigorous, hands-on clinical training with the flexibility to pursue their interests in research and to meet the healthcare needs of underserved populations in the Bronx, the greater New York metropolitan area, and beyond.
 Einstein attracts a diverse student body and provides a collegial and collaborative environment that fosters our students’ growth as future clinicians, educators, physician scientists, and leaders in the field.

 Ours is the only institution in the world to which Albert Einstein agreed to give his name.
 In addition to his stature as a scientist, Einstein’s moral and compassionate views on human affairs place him clearly in the camp of philosopher and humanist as well as scientist.
 Our students and faculty - indeed, all members of our community - continue to honor his legacy.
-Our graduates are committed to providing exceptional, compassionate clinical care and to the lifelong pursuit of biomedical knowledge that will improve the standard of medical care for all.
+Our graduates are committed to providing exceptional and compassionate clinical care as well as to the lifelong pursuit of biomedical knowledge that will improve the standard of medical care for all.